idiap/bob/doc/Overview.rst

 Database support
 ----------------

-The library currently provides an API to easily query and interface with well know biometric databases.
-In particular, several protocols are integrated with the aim at improving reproducibility of scientific publications.
+The library currently provides an API to easily query and interface with.
+In particular, several protocols for well known biometric databases are integrated with the aim at improving reproducibility of scientific publications.

 Performance evaluation
 ----------------------